clojure/core.rrb-vector/README.md

 # core.rrb-vector

+Why would anyone want to use this library?
+The two primary answers
+are:

++ You want faster concatenation of vectors, which core.rrb-vector's `catvec` function provides for both Clojure and ClojureScript.
++ You use vectors of Java primitive types like long, double, etc., returned by Clojure's `vector-of` function, e.g. to reduce memory usage to about 1/3 of the memory required by vectors of arbitrary objects, and
+  + You want the speed enabled by using the transient versions of such vectors.
+Clojure does not implement transients for primitive vectors created via `vector-of` -- core.rrb-vector does.

+Vectors are one of the most commonly used data structures within Clojure.
+Likely you already know that creating a vector equal to `v` plus a new element `e` appended to the end using the expression `(conj v e)` has a run time that is "effectively constant", i.e. it takes O(log N) time in the size N of `v`, where the base of the logarithm is 32, so it is a constant at most 4 for all vector sizes up to a million, and at most 7 for all vector sizes that Clojure supports.

+The fastest way to concatenate two vectors `v1` and `v2` into a single new vector is using an expression like `(into v1 v2)`.
+This is implemented by repeatedly appending a single element from the second vector to the first, so it takes linear time in the size of `v2` (multiplied by the effectively constant time mentioned above).

+Aside: There might be another expression that has a better _constant factor_ for its run time than `(into v1 v2)` does, and is thus faster.
+However, any other such expression will still take at least linear time in the size of the second vector.

+The core.rrb-vector library uses a tree structure similar to the one that Clojure uses internally for vectors, but generalizes it in such a way that producing a new tree that represents the concatenation of two input vectors using the `catvec` function can be done in O(log N) time, where N is the size of the result.

+You can give `catvec` vectors created in all of the ways you already normally do, and while it will return a new type of object, this new type behaves in all of the ways you expect a Clojure vector to behave.
+This new type of vector is indistinguishable from a normal Clojure vector unless you examine the value of `(type v)` or `(class v)`.
+In particular, `(vector? v)` is true for this new type, you can call all of the usual sequence-based functions on it to examine or process its elements, you can call `conj` on it, `nth`, etc.

+Thus if you have a program where frequently concatenating large vectors to produce new vectors is useful, core.rrb-vector may help you write a much faster program in a more natural way.

-An implementation of the confluently persistent vector data structure introduced in Bagwell, Rompf, "RRB-Trees: Efficient Immutable Vectors", EPFL-REPORT-169879, September, 2011.
+This library is an implementation of the confluently persistent vector data structure introduced in the paper "RRB-Trees: Efficient Immutable Vectors", EPFL-REPORT-169879, September, 2011, by Phil Bagwell and Tiark Rompf.

-RRB-Trees build upon Clojure's PersistentVectors, adding logarithmic time concatenation and slicing.
-ClojureScript is supported with the same API except for the absence of the `vector-of` function.
+RRB-Trees build upon Clojure's internal `PersistentVector` class used to implement its built in vectors, adding logarithmic time concatenation and slicing (i.e. create sub-vectors from input vectors).
+ClojureScript is supported with the same API, except for the absence of the `vector-of` function.

-The main API entry points are `clojure.core.rrb-vector/catvec`, performing vector concatenation, and `clojure.core.rrb-vector/subvec`, which produces a new vector containing the appropriate subrange of the input vector (in contrast to `clojure.core/subvec`, which returns a view on the input vector).
+The main functions provided are `clojure.core.rrb-vector/catvec`, performing vector concatenation, and `clojure.core.rrb-vector/subvec`, which produces a new vector containing the appropriate subrange of the input vector (in contrast to `clojure.core/subvec`, which returns a view on the input vector).

-core.rrb-vector's vectors can store objects or unboxed primitives.
-The implementation allows for seamless interoperability with `clojure.lang.PersistentVector`, `clojure.core.Vec` (more commonly known as gvec) and `clojure.lang.APersistentVector$SubVector`
+Like Clojure vectors, core.rrb-vector vectors can store arbitrary values, or using `vector-of` you can create vectors restricted to one primitive type, e.g. long, double, etc.  The core.rrb-vector implementation provides seamless interoperability with the built in Clojure vectors of class `clojure.lang.PersistentVector`, `clojure.core.Vec` (vectors of primitive values) and `clojure.lang.APersistentVector$SubVector` instances:
-instances: `clojure.core.rrb-vector/catvec` and
+`clojure.core.rrb-vector/catvec` and `clojure.core.rrb-vector/subvec`
-`clojure.core.rrb-vector/subvec` convert their inputs to `clojure.core.rrb_vector.rrbt.Vector` instances whenever necessary (this is a very fast constant time operation for PersistentVector and gvec; for SubVector it is O(log n), where n is the size of the underlying vector).
+convert their inputs to `clojure.core.rrb_vector.rrbt.Vector` instances whenever necessary (this is a very fast constant time operation for PersistentVector and primitive vectors; for SubVector it is O(log N), where N is the size of the underlying vector).

-`clojure.core.rrb-vector` also exports its own versions of `vector`, `vector-of` and `vec` which always produce `clojure.core.rrb_vector.rrbt.Vector` instances.
+`clojure.core.rrb-vector` also provides its own versions of `vector`, `vector-of`, and `vec` that always produce `clojure.core.rrb_vector.rrbt.Vector` instances.
 Note that `vector-of` accepts `:object` as one of the possible type arguments, in addition to keywords naming primitive types.

 ## Usage